 While diabetes makes blood glucose levels too high, treatment can make blood glucose levels go too low.
 This is called hypoglycemia.
 It can cause confusion, shakiness, anxiety, heart palpitations and more.
 If the levels fall too low it can cause seizures and loss of consciousness.
 You and your doctor will plan and adjust your medication and diet to keep the risk of hypoglycemia low.

-injections replace the insulin you are missing.
+Insulin injections replace the insulin you are missing.
 The amount given is based on your individual need and a blood glucose test you take before and after meals and at bedtime.
 You will need to have insulin shots two or more times daily.

 You may also have an insulin pump that automatically gives you small amounts of insulin through the day.

 Amylin is made in the pancreas along with insulin.
-In people with type 1 diabetes, this hormone like insulin is missing.
+In people with type 1 diabetes, this hormone, like insulin, is missing.
 The missing amylin may be responsible for the blood glucose rise after a meal in

-may be used when insulin therapy is not enough to control blood sugar.
+diabetes.
+The drug pramlintide may be used when insulin therapy is not enough to control blood sugar.

 Glucagon can be injected to quickly increase blood glucose level.
 People with type 1 diabetes should always have an emergency supply available in case of hypoglycemia.